 Outreach to public supply utilities and other self-suppliers requesting information on planned WSD projects occurred between January 2024 and April 2024.
 Public supply utilities were provided a questionnaire with fillable categories for project type, water source, location, water quantity saved or supplied, project implementation dates, and estimated costs.
 A total of 114 water supply development projects were proposed by Region II utilities and self-suppliers.
-Projects submitted included water supply projects, interconnections, conservation, reuse projects, estimates of the amount of alternative water supply (AWS) and non-AWS (traditional sources) and estimated capital costs are summarized in Table 4.
+Projects submitted included water supply projects, interconnections, conservation, reuse projects, storage tanks, and other infrastructure upgrades.
+Based on utility responses, the proposed WSD projects, estimates of the amount of alternative water supply (AWS) and non-AWS (traditional sources) and estimated capital costs are summarized in Table 4.
 A list of the submitted projects, including capital and operations and maintenances costs, is provided in Appendix D.